Message Box Replacement for MS Access

 This project provides a custom and enhanced message box replacement for the default MsgBox found in Access.

-A accdb demo database with a Your-Code-Wizard containing all the code for Access 2007/2010/2013/2016/365(2019) for 32bit and 64bit is available below!
+A free ACCDB database with a Your-Code-Wizard containing all the code for Access 2007/2010/2013/2016/365(2019) for 32bit and 64bit is available below!

 This is not a tool I created myself, but I put quite some work into improving it.
 I tried to contact the original developer Renaud Bompuis and made the update available to him, but I also wanted to make sure it's available from here.